 Nonetheless, the series of air attacks in the spring and then summer of 1944 accomplished an enormous amount.
 The bombing wrought tremendous destruction on the complex and its supply system.
 The Luftwaffe could not replace the planes and pilots lost in battles with the P-51s.
 On the ground, knowing the war was decided, the Romanians began to abandon Ploesti’s air-defense apparatus in the summer months.

 By that point, the Antonescu regime’s days were numbered.
 The Red Army’s redoubtable Jassy-Kishinev Offensive, initiated on August 20, 1944 by General Tolbukhin’s 3rd Ukrainian Front and General Malinovsky’s 2nd Ukrainian Front, delivered hammer blows to the German Army Group South Ukraine.
 Tolbukhin and Malinovsky’s forces fielded almost a million men, over 1,000 tanks, and 1,800 aircraft.
-The offensive prompted the overthrow of Antonescu, peace with the Soviet Union, and Romania’s quick return to hostilities as an enemy of the Third Reich.
+The offensive prompted the overthrow of Antonescu by the young King Michael, peace with the Soviet Union, and Romania’s quick return to hostilities as an enemy of the Third Reich.
 Once more a German Sixth Army was demolished.
 Inflicting over 380,000 total casualties on the Wehrmacht, the Soviets occupied the country by early September.

 The Ploesti oil spigot to the Third Reich, already devastated by the U.S. and British strikes, was cut off forever.
-On August 31, Soviet soldiers liberated Mack Fitzgerald and the other flyers.
-B-17 Flying Fortresses soon arrived in Bucharest to retrieve them.
+On August 31, Mack Fitzgerald's Romanian captors told him and the other flyers they were free.
+A incredibly daring move by the Romanian aristocrat and ace, Constantin Cantacuzino, flew Lieutenant Colonel James Gunn III, just shot down in a B-24 over Ploesti on August 17, in a stolen Messerschmitt Bf 109 to Italy.
+After Gunn informed the Americans about the POWs in the Bucharest area, B-17 Flying Fortresses soon arrived there to retrieve Fitzgerald and the others.
 Freddie Ohr escorted one group of these B-17s back to the American airfield.
+Some of the famous Tuskegee Airmen also participated in this mission that returned more than 1,100 American airmen.
 Antonescu would face the full severity of justice for the crimes of his dictatorship.
 He was tried, sentenced to death by a Romanian court, and executed in June 1946.

 The legacy of the American air war in Romania, often neglected, is still with us two decades into the 21st Century.
 More than 80 flyers who perished in the Ploesti raid or the 1944 missions remain unrecovered.
 Over the last few years, the Defense POW/MIA Accounting Agency (DPAA) has been cooperating with the Romanian government to identify, exhume and repatriate their remains.
 This partnership has involved careful scrutiny of crash sites, the Hero Section of Bolovan Cemetery, the testimony of eyewitnesses, and a host of archives.
 Thus far, several identifications have resulted.
 The stories of the airmen—those who survived and those who have not yet been brought home—and their efforts to strike a blow against Antonescu and the economic lifeline of the Nazi regime should never be forgotten.